 Version 2.0 of .NET Standard, .NET Core, and ASP.NET Core improve the situation considerably by significantly refactoring the core feature set of .NET Core, without compromising all of the major improvements that the new framework brought in version 1.

-The brunt of the changes involve bringing back APIs that existed in the full .NET framework and make .NET Core 2.0 and .NET Standard 2.0 more backward compatible.
+The brunt of the changes involves bringing back APIs that existed in the full .NET framework and make .NET Core 2.0 and .NET Standard 2.0 more backward compatible.
 It's now vastly easier to move existing full-framework code to .NET Core/Standard 2.0.
 It's hard to understate how important that step is, as 1.x was hobbled by missing APIs and sub-features that made it difficult to move existing full-framework code and libraries forward to .NET Core/Standard.
 Bringing the API breadth back to close compatibility with the full framework resets expectations of what’s considered a functional set of .NET features, the kind that most of us have come to expect from .NET as a platform.

 These subtle but significant improvements make the overall experience of the 2.0 .NET Core and ASP.NET Core releases much more approachable, especially when coming from previous versions of .NET.
 More importantly, third parties can now more easily move their components to .NET Core so that the support eco-system for .NET Core applications doesn't feel like a backwater, as it did during the v1 days.